-The fairy-like creature laughed and said something incomprehensible before flying at Rei with gauzy wings, trying to slice her stomach open.
+It laughed and said something incomprehensible before flying at Rei, trying to slice her stomach open.

-Thirty minutes later, an e-mail appeared in the comp that Rei did not need:
+Thirty minutes later, an e-mail appeared in the comp that she did not need.

 Well, who would have thought?
 It's not often that I'm surprised.

 So this is why no one has seen you in fourteen years, Lilith.
 Though it seems it's Rei Ayanami for the moment.